aspose-total/Aspose.Total-Products/total/en/net/conversion/pcl-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PCL to XLTM" h2="Export PCL File to XLTM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PCL files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for .NET.

+The first step is to export the PCL file to XLSX.
+This can be done using Aspose.PDF for .NET, a powerful PDF manipulation API that enables developers to create, edit, convert and print PDF documents from within their .NET applications.
+Aspose.PDF for .NET also allows developers to export PCL files to XLSX, making it the perfect choice for this task.

+The second step is to convert the XLSX file to XLTM.
+This can be done using Aspose.Cells for .NET, a powerful spreadsheet programming API that enables developers to create, edit, convert and print spreadsheets from within their .NET applications.
+Aspose.Cells for .NET also allows developers to convert XLSX files to XLTM, making it the perfect choice for this task.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PCL file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PCL to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+Using Aspose.Total for .NET, developers can easily convert PCL files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for .NET.
+Firstly, by using Aspose.PDF for .NET, developers can export PCL to XLSX.
+Secondly, by using Aspose.Cells for .NET, developers can convert XLSX to XLTM.
+This makes Aspose.Total for .NET the perfect choice for developers who need to quickly and easily convert PCL files to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}